Addie-Shanti-Org/GenderDisparityinResearch/CHARTER.md

 - The Analyze writeup names a next step (continue, pivot, kill, or decompose into new PBIs).
 - A peer PO has either signed off in `#<project>-studio` or filed a Studio Critique covering it.
 - The card is linked under *Completed PBIs* in the next Iteration Review in `README.md`.

-## Context map

-> Optional.
-Replace this block with a Mermaid `flowchart LR` showing how users, data, constraints, and ethics risks flow into the owner team and out to the capstone outcome.
-See the [`charter-inception.qmd` template](https://courses.lpcordova.phd/data510/project-framework/charter-inception.html) for a starting Mermaid diagram.

 ## Stakeholder alignment memo (one-page summary)